arimah/condict/packages/inflect/README.md

 > `inflectWord(pattern: string, term: string, stems: StemMap): string`

 Inflects a word according to the specified pattern.
-The `term` is used to replace `{~}` placeholders as well as any named stem placeholder that doesn't have an entry in `stems`.
+The `term` is used as a fallback for any stem placeholder that doesn't have an entry in `stems`.

 **Note:** This function _assumes_ that the pattern has been normalized.
 Stem names are looked up with exactly the values that are present in the pattern.
 If you don't know whether the pattern is normalized, call [`normalizePattern()`](#normalizepattern) on it first.